Coming to St Basils

 Before because I hated myself so much I just thought everyone else would too.
 Looking back I can see that’s silly.
 If I’ve had opened up people would have helped me, but it didn’t feel like it at the time.

 How St Basils helped

 Things started to change when I got Dee as a support worker.
 It was Dee that got through to me.
 She didn’t give up”.

 It feels like she cares about me and she’s encouraged me to get out more, try new things, not be afraid to be myself and socialise a bit more.
 I’m still working on that”.

-“At St Basils you have to have regular meetings with your Support Worker and there’s certain things you have to discuss in every meeting.
-Dee’s encouraged me to think about my future and what I might like to do as a career and over the past 3 months I’ve been on a training course to become an engineer.”
+In our regular catch-ups Dee’s encouraged me to think about my future and what I might like to do as a career and over the past 3 months I’ve been on a training course to become an engineer.

 “I’m starting a tool making apprenticeship next Monday now which I’m looking forward to.
 It should open up quite a few avenues for me”.

 “I was very low when I first came here but now it feels like I’m right up there, it doesn’t feel like it could get much better than this.
-I’m happy, I’m ready for work, I’ve got a girlfriend now and I’m on the ‘move on’ scheme, just waiting to hear about a flat – I don’t know what’s left!”
+I’m happy, I’m ready to start my apprenticeship, I’ve got a girlfriend now and I’m on the ‘move on’ scheme, just waiting to hear about a flat – I don’t know what’s left!